JanaLasser/new-ontology-of-truth/README.md

     * `NG_unreliable` and `independent_unreliable`: Whether the URL pointed to an "unreliable" website, i.e. a website with a NewsGuard score < 60 or an accuracy score < 1.5 or a transparency score of < 2.5.

+### Lemmatization
+Before further analysis of the texts can be performed, the texts first need to be lemmatized.
+This is performed in the script `analysis/lemmatization.R`.
+The script takes as input file the file containing texts and honesty labels created by the script `analysis/label_honesty_components.sh` and outputs the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_lemmatized_text.csv.gzip`, which is used by the scripts `scattertext.R` and `BERT_topic_modelling.ipynb`.

 ### Topic modelling
-Before the topic modelling of the tweet texts can be performed, the text first needs to be lemmatized.
-This is performed in the script `analysis/lemmatization.R`.
-The script takes as input file the file containing texts and honesty labels created by the script `analysis/label_honesty_components.sh'
+Topic modelling is performed using the library [BERTopic](https://github.com/MaartenGr/BERTopic).
+The fitted model is saved under `twitter_lemmatized` for later re-use, since fitting the model takes about 4 hours.
+The script outputs two results files: `tweets/topics_per_class.csv` and `tweets/key_topics.csv`, which are used by `plots.ipynb` to visualize topics.

+TODO: upload model to OSF

 ### Statistical modelling
 Statistical modelling to determine the relation of belief-speaking and truth-seeking to information quality is performed in the script `statistical_modelling.ipynb`.
 We use linear regressions models that are fitted using an ordinary least squares method, implemented by the Python library [statsmodels](https://www.statsmodels.org/stable/index.html).